Published: October 24, 2023

 UI/User Experience

-• use nm-connection-manager to automatically start the VPN connection on WiFi Connection
+• Use nm-connection-manager to automatically start VPN on WiFi connection

-• The new App Center on 23.10 installs snaps.
-The snap's .desktop file is located at:
+• Note: The App Center in Ubuntu 23.10 installs snaps, and snap .desktop files are located at:

 /var/lib/snapd/desktop/applications/snap-name_application-name.desktop

-• Add Bookmarks with ctrl + D to the File Viewer
+• Add bookmarks with Ctrl + D in the file manager

 Useful Shortcuts and Aliases